dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 With that done, we can now enter and return from interrupt handlers correctly!
 We should keep in mind that this is just handling interrupts from the cpu's perspective.
 The cpu usually does not send interrupts to itself, it receives them from an external device like the local APIC.
 APICs are discussed in their own chapter, but we will need to tell the local APIC that we have handled the latest interrupt.
 This is called sending the EOI (End Of Interrupt) signal.

 The EOI can be sent at any point inside the interrupt handler, since even if the local APIC tries to send another interrupt, the cpu won't serve it until the interrupts flag is cleared.
-Remember that the interrupt gate type we used for our descriptors?
+Remember the interrupt gate type we used for our descriptors?
 That means the cpu cleared the interrupts flag when serving this interrupt.

 If we don't send the EOI, the cpu will return from the interrupt handler and execute normally, but we will never be able to handle any future interrupts because the local APIC thinks we're still handling one.